sts10/radiation/README.md

 ~/public_html
 ~/radiation
 ~/radiation_templates
-~/posts
+~/radiation_posts
 ```

-The reason that both `posts` and `radiation_templates` sit outside of the `radiation` directory is so that when users `git pull` a newer version of Radiation it doesn't overwrite their posts or their personalized `blog.html.erb` template.
+The reason that both `/radiation_posts` and `/radiation_templates` sit outside of the `/radiation` directory is so that when users `git pull` a newer version of Radiation it doesn't overwrite their posts or their personalized `blog.html.erb` template.

 ### Does Radiation Work On Other Clubs like Tilde Club?